CityofToronto/bdit_flashcrow/README.md

 ### MOVE Web Frontend

-- `frontend`: runs `webpack-dev-server` to serve frontend static resources on port 8080, with hot-reloading for changes;
+- `frontend`: runs `webpack-dev-server` to serve frontend static resources on port 8080, with hot-reloading for changes, and with `webpack-bundle-analyzer` running on port 9081;
 - `frontend:build`: builds a production-ready version of our frontend static resources;

 ### `git` pre-commit Hook